sustainability-zhaw/integration-test/README.md

 Sensitive configuration like keys and credentials are read from the `secrets` directory.
 The `secrets-exmple` directory can be copied and renamed to `secrets`.

 You will need to provide your own keys and credentials.
-Look at the GitHub Repository of the individual services for more specific information.
+Look at the GitHub Repository of the individual services for more information.

 ## Getting Started